PurdueLunabotics/purdue_lunabotics/lunabot_gui/README.md

 - Name.
 This is displayed in the GUI.
 - Package the file is located in
 - Launch file name.
 This is the name of the file to be called
-- Whether or not to launch the file on the robot.
-True = robot, false = computer
+- Which device to launch it on.
+0 = computer, 1 = main robot, 2 = minibot
 - Whether or not to launch the file when the "default startup" button is pressed.
 True = yes, false = no